MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/security-features.md

 ## Constrained language mode

-**ConstrainedLanguage** mode protects you system by the cmdlets and the .NET types that can be used in a PowerShell session.
+**ConstrainedLanguage** mode protects your system by limiting the cmdlets and .NET types that can be used in a PowerShell session.
 For a full description, see [about_Language_Modes][lang-modes].

 ## Application Control